tetriskillerh/gtaoautoapps-Fix/README.md

-**Download files are now in the releases instead of the main branch to better document changes.**
--

 This is automated script (AHK, v0.1.0 for now) for using apartments trade-in exploit in GTA Online.

 For this to work, you need: